simeonqs/Need_to_remember_Dolphins_recall_their_own_actions_after_long_delays/README.md

   - `Double blind`: always 0 or empty, these trials were not double blind
   - `Distractions`: empty
 - `analysis/data/data_retrospective_delay.csv`: data for the trials testing retrospective memory, with delays
-  - `﻿Animal`: the name of the test animal
+  - `﻿Animal`: the name of the test animal (Achille, Clara, Ulisse)
+  - `Session`: the session number (1-12)
+  - `correct.or.not.1`: whether or not the first behaviour was correct (c = correct, n = not correct)
+  - `correct.or.not.2`: whether or not the second behaviour was correct (c = correct, n = not correct)
+  - `delay`: the duration of the delay between the first and second behaviour (3, 6, 9, 12, 18, 21)
+  - `b1`: the first behaviour asked by the trainer (aplauso, belly_up, canto, giro)
+  - `b2`: the second behaviour asked by the trainer (aplauso, belly_up, canto, giro, repeat)
-- `analysis/data/data_retrospective_no_delay.csv`: data for the trials testing retrospective memory, without delays
+- `analysis/data/data_retrospective_no_delay.csv`: data for the trials testing retrospective memory, without delays (note that three behaviours were performed, so that the last two could be repeats to create a double repeat, this is not clear from the csv, but is fixed when the data is loaded in `06_retrospective_delay_load_data.R`
+  - `﻿Animal`: the name of the test animal (Achille, Clara, Ulisse)
+  - `Session`: the session number (1-8)
+  - `Behaviour_1`: the first behaviour asked by the trainer (belly_up, clap, repeat, sing, spin)
+  - `Offered_1`: the first behaviour offered by the dolphin (belly_up, clap, repeat, sing, spin)

 NOTE: each code file contains a short description.
+NOTE: some csv files contain typo's, these are fixed in the scripts that load them and only the corrected values are included in the meta data.

 ------------------------------------------------